Civil Engineering (CE)

 CE 3140.
 Sustainability in Engineering Materials.
 2 Credits.

 Sustainable engineering: overall materials energy needs/properties and impacts; load resistance and aging, thermodynamics, water conservation, heat transfer, use of energy-efficient materials in construction, life-cycle assessment.
-Prerequisite: CE 3110, CE 3111.
+(Fall and spring, Every Year).

 CE 3230.
 Structural Theory I. 3 Credits.